SelfGrader: LLM Jailbreak Detection via Anchored Token-Level Logits: Evaluation

 { The results indicate that no single guardrail achieves uniformly low ASR and PGR across all jailbreak families while still maintaining efficiency and utility.
 Different attacks exploit different weaknesses, meaning that a defense optimized for one vector often deteriorates under another.
 Internal feature–based filters can enforce strict boundaries but over-refuse or misjudge benign instructions, reducing usability.
 Generation-based guardrails block obvious harms yet fail under paraphrase or stylistic obfuscation.
 Classification-style judges often generalize poorly to attacks that cause activation drift and reasoning instability.
-In comparison, SelfGrader remains stable across diverse attack surfaces by operating in a closed, invariant, and task-aligned yet flexible numerical space for safety evaluation.}
+In comparison, SelfGrader remains stable across diverse attack surfaces by operating in a closed, rubric-aligned, and flexible numerical space for safety evaluation.}

 \textbf{FPR on Benign Prompts.} We evaluate the FPRs of different guardrail methods on Llama-3-8B-Instruct using four benign prompt benchmarks: AlpacaEval (instruction-following tasks), OR-Bench (over-refusal prompts), GSM8K (math reasoning), and HumanEval (code generation).
 In particular, GSM8K and HumanEval test whether numerical tasks increase false positives.
 As shown in Figure~\ref{fig:fpr_llama3}, several guardrails exhibit unfavorable robustness–utility trade-offs.
-In particular, GradientCuff and {and Token Highlighter suffer from notably high FPR on multiple benign benchmarks.
-GradientCuff relies on an unstable filtering process that can mistakenly reject benign prompts, whereas Token Highlighter can misidentify harmless tokens as jailbreak-critical ones and suppress them.} In contrast, SelfGrader consistently maintains a low FPR and shows no degradation on math or coding tasks, confirming that it preserves the utility of the LLM system while defending against jailbreak attacks.
+In particular, GradientCuff, Token Highlighter, and QGuard suffer from notably high FPR on multiple benign benchmarks.
+GradientCuff relies on an unstable filtering process that can mistakenly reject benign prompts, Token Highlighter can misidentify harmless tokens as jailbreak-critical ones and suppress them, and QGuard relies on multiple handcrafted questions, which may lead to over-refusal.
+In contrast, SelfGrader lies on the Pareto frontier of the robustness-utility trade-off, consistently maintaining a low FPR across all benign benchmarks while preserving strong defense against jailbreak attacks.